cpfaff/rbefdata_paper/paper/rbefdata.md

 in the portal.

 We showcase the functionality of the package available with version `0.3.5` creating a workflow that integrates two datasets.
+The use case is dealing with data from a small scale experiment called pilot experiment in the BEF-China experiment.
+It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
 The workflow depicts how to pull data into the R environment, the inspection of datasets metadata and how to upload data and attachments.
 It reconstructs a facet of an analysis that has been published already (cite Anne Lang).
-We discuss `rbefdata` and `BEFdata` in in the light of current and future challenges for data management give an outlook onto upcoming features that could help to solve them.
+The use case is dealing with data from a small scale experiment called pilot experiment.
+It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.

 ## Material and Methods